Santa Maria della Salute, Venice

 The church is octagonal, with eight facades.
 The most impressive facade, naturally, is facing the Grand Canal.
-In opposite side from it is the shrine with another, smaller dome and two bell-towers.
-16 massive buttresses support the dome – each of buttresses is adorned with expressive orecchioni – “big ear”.
+On the opposite side of it is the shrine with another, smaller dome and two bell-towers.
+16 massive buttresses support the dome – each of the buttresses is adorned with expressive orecchioni – “big ear”.

 Art of Titian

-Salute is deservedly proud of a very rich collection of one of the greatest painters of all times: Titian.
+Salute is deservedly proud of a very rich collection of one of the greatest painters of all time: Titian.
 These works were created one century before Salute, for other structures.

 List of Titian’s works in Salute include:

 - Saint Mark Enthroned with Saints Cosmas, Damian, Sebastian and Roch